jalcine/website/src/_templates/what-i-read.markdown

 > check out the **[read this week][]** tag for more entries in the future.

-I track my reading habits using [Reading.am][] and occassionally, I work on providing a week review of the things I've read here with a short blurb.
+I track my reading habits using [reading.am][] and occassionally, I work on providing a week review of the things I've read here with a short blurb.
 This is my way of writing a _really short_ book report but not for books and definitely not a report.